 From Animal Jam to Minecraft to Five Nights at Freddy’s and other online games and apps, you’d be surprised how addictive and potentially expensive these games can be.
 Sometimes you don’t even know how much you’re being gouged until the iTunes bill arrives and by then, it’s too late.
 The Best and Worst Online Games for Kids.

 Since I graduated college I’ve wondered if I made a mistake in choosing my major.
 English and Journalism seemed like the natural choice for an avid reader and writer BUT was my education really worth the investment?
-Time.com’s article, “Here’s What the Average Grad Makes Right Out of College,” shares statistics that has me, and may have you, rethinking your chosen major.
+Money.com’s article, “Here’s What the Average Grad Makes Right Out of College,” shares statistics that has me, and may have you, rethinking your chosen major.
 How Much Do

 My husband and I are debating one of the biggest financial decisions of our lifetime: whether or not to build a super energy efficient home, called a Passive House.
 The nut of it is that we could buy a similar sized traditional home for about $100,000 less.
 Should we spend $100,000 extra for a Passive House?